CAMI-challenge/evaluation/binning/README.md

 ####The procedure is as follows:

-a. tax-rankify: Convert taxonomic IDs to class identifiers at specified taxonomic levels.
+1. tax-rankify: Convert taxonomic IDs to class identifiers at specified taxonomic levels.
-b. confusion-matrix: Convert label and prediction file into a confusion matrix.
+2. confusion-matrix: Convert label and prediction file into a confusion matrix.
-c. cmat2XXX: do things with the confusion matrices.
+3. cmat2XXX: do things with the confusion matrices.

 Example: